veloren/book/src/players/getting-started/README.md

 ![the crafting menu](crafting_menu.jpg)

-You can open the crafting menu with "C".
+You can open the crafting menu with the C key.
 Items can be crafted with gatherable materials such as Twigs, which can be picked up off the ground, and other materials that may drop from enemies.
 Food items can be crafted into even more effective foods, and some weapons and armor can also be crafted.

 The fireworks are for celebratory use only; ignite responsibly.

-A note on Velorite: Velorite is an item that either gives XP (when used) or can be used in crafting.
-Currently, Velorite (and Velorite fragments) is an extremely rare resource that is only obtained from a specific enemy.
-The balance of consumables and loot tables is always under evaluation, so this will probably change.

 # Weapons And Combat